 While based in London I was diplomatic editor of The Independent, but these days I’m concentrating on fiction writing.
-The third in a series of crime novels featuring Detective Inspector Sam Clayton, Play Dead, is out now and the next will follow in summer 2021.
+The fourth in my series of crime novels featuring Detective Inspector Sam Clayton, Murder at the Manor is out now, published by Joffe Books.
 My first novel, Food Fight, was published in 2015.

 Between 2009 and 2012, I headed the Washington office of the British American Security Information Council (BASIC), a trans-Atlantic NGO focused on nuclear disarmament.

 During my ten-year stint on The Independent I was one of the few journalists to report from Iran, North Korea and Saudi Arabia.

 Earlier, I was a staff foreign correspondent with the French news agency, AFP, which posted me to Moscow during the incredible Gorbachev years.
 I also reported for AFP from France, and New York where I covered the United Nations.

 I started my journalistic career in Canada, arriving with two suitcases to seek my fortune in Montreal, from where I reported for British newspapers before getting a job on the Montreal Gazette.

 Before that, I was a postgraduate student at University College London whose French department nurtured my lifelong love of French literature and culture.
 It was only a matter of time until I became a French citizen…

 I was going through some old tapes this weekend and found a recording of a song you sang in 1971 at the Womens at Home review at UCL.